 You can use whichever mushroom you can find available in your area.
 In Fall, between September and October, you should find a greater variety of mushrooms.

 If fresh mushrooms are not an option, then you can also use frozen ones.
-Do not thaw first otherwise they will lose all the flavorful water.
+Do not thaw first, or they will lose all the flavorful water.
 Toss them directly in the sauce and cook it a bit longer than said in the recipe.

-If you like this recipe, try also these other mushrooms recipes:
+If you like this pasta alla boscaiola recipe, try also these other mushrooms recipes:

 "Penne alla Boscaiola" - Pasta with Mushrooms and Bacon